RaquelMichelon/study-plan-generator-api/README.md

 5 - Run the application

-6 - Test the application via curl (or an HTTP client of your choice)
+6 - Test the application via curl (or an HTTP client of your choice) - I developed an UI project you can use for this API that can be found [here](https://github.com/RaquelMichelon/study-plan-vuejs-ui)

 ```
 curl http://localhost:8080/study-plans -H "Content-Type: application/json" -d "Geometry"